ttschnz/swiss_mountains/README.md

 ```bash
 nix-shell .
 ```
 to install dependencies.
 For other systems, make sure you have **rust** installed.
-Other dependencies might be required (not tested).
+Other dependencies, suwch as `libspatialite` might be required (not tested).
 ### Building
 First we need to build the executable.
 We do this with
 ```